- Mission 1: Take a post-communism themed tour of the city and its outskirts in a vintage Škoda (ACCOMPLISHED);

 Slovakia and Vienna are the two closest capital cities in Europe (if we discount the anomaly that is Vatican City).

 Bratislava was looking rather splendid in its autumnal colours.
 It is situated less than an hour away from Vienna.
 The Hungarian and Czech border can also be reached within an hour.
 Because of its central location and cost-effective-highly-skilled workforce of polyglots galore, Slovakia has become an attractive foreign investment opportunity.
-It now hosts a plethora of major IT companies, in addition to its automobile and electronics exports market that accounts for around 80% of the country’s GDP.
+It now hosts a plethora of major IT companies, in addition to its automobile and electronics exports markets that account for around 80% of the country’s GDP.

 If there was one goal I hoped to accomplish in Mission Slovakia, it was to gain an appreciation of how the nation defines itself and all aspects of its individuality.

-I can empathise with any nation who are sick-to-the-back-teeth of failure to be acknowledged by the rest of the world; who see Slovaks as inseparable to Czechs, continue to refer to their country only in legacy terms as Czechoslovakia, or worst of all, haphazardly confuse them with Slovenia.
+I can empathise with any nation who are sick-to-the-back-teeth of failure to be acknowledged by the rest of the world; who see Slovaks as indistinguishable from Czechs, continue to refer to their country only in legacy terms as Czechoslovakia, or worst of all, haphazardly confuse them with Slovenia.
 Accounts that Slovak and Slovenian embassies meet regularly to mutually exchange incorrectly-addressed mail may be somewhat amplified, but when one considers how similar the two flags are, and is then faced with a red, white and blue-striped banner with the word “Slovensko” on it; it’s easy to understand how Slovakia can be mistaken for Slovenia for a non-Slavic language speaker.

 Every nation reserves the right tell their own story and influence their identity forged in the eyes of others.
 Unfortunately (and just as true as life), only the ones that shout the loudest tend to be heard.